shlublu/ShlubluLib/README.md

 ## Unit tests

-Unit tests are available for Windows only.
-Coverage is not complete but is improving.
+Unit tests are only available for Windows currently.

 ## About the author